 What a week.
-KFC effectively sealed our diabetic future by reintroducing the Tower Burger, Harley-Davidson went off-road and Daft Punk called it quits, suffice to say, the shortest month of the year didn’t disappoint.
+KFC effectively sealed our diabetic future by reintroducing the Tower Burger, Harley-Davidson went off-road and The World of Whisky & Ceramics Collide For Pure Craftsmanship called it quits, suffice to say, the shortest month of the year didn’t disappoint.
 But the good news is, we’re already well on our way to another fruitful autumn.
 The leaves are changing colour, the weather is cooling and for 50 per cent of the Man of Many office, eight-week challenges are over.
 Crack a cold and settle in, here’s the cool shit we found this week for Man of Many’s Staff Favourites.

 Godspeed 15oz 1984-X Denim